codelion/gramtest/README.md

 # Grammar based test case generation
-This tool allows you to generate test cases based on aribitary user defined grammars.
+This tool allows you to generate test cases based on arbitrary user defined grammars.
 The input grammar is given in BNF notation.
 Potential applications include fuzzing and automated testing.

 ## Instructions
 We use maven as our build tool.
 When you compile the project using maven it will generate a single Jar, that can be run from the command line as follows:

 `java -jar gramtest.jar -file grammar.bnf`

-To take a look at all the addtional options, you can run `java -jar gramtest.jar -h` which will print the details as below.
+To take a look at all the additional options, you can run `java -jar gramtest.jar -h` which will print the details as below.

 ```
 usage: gramtest [options]